luckykadam/kickup/README.md

 # kickup
 Kickup: Template for Quick Projects (Machine Coding Interviews)

+## About
+This repo serves as a great starting point for fast prototype projects.
+* Specially useful in Machine Coding interviews, when time is limited (~1 hour) and you can't afford to waste time on boiler plate code.
+* Implementation of Data Access Layer (csv) and Command Line Interface is provided, which are essential components of a demoable project.
+* Compelte code is under 200 line of code, which makes it easy to understand and extend.

+## Design
+The code is designed as three modules.
+1. Command line interface: The module responsible for interaction with the end-user.
+It can be replaced with any kind of interface without affecting other module.
+For example: it can be replaced by REST API.
+2. Business Logic: This module contains the core logic of the application.
+3. Data Access Object: This module is responsible for interacting with the storage and provide the data to the application.
+Currently it reads from csv file, and keeps the data in memory.
+It can easily be replaced with another DAO which interacts with Database.

 ## Implementation
 Implementation is done in python3.6.
 No external library is used.
 <br> Although it implements Group Management System, this code can be used as a started code for any quick project.